ayshahrah/seg/index.md

 - **Practicing**: working on and using different tools and technologies to improve the learner's skills.
 The learner can utilize open source tools and also can gain a trial/free access to some commercial tools to apply the acquired knowledge.

-- **Networking**: joining and connecting to professional specialized online communities.
+- **Networking**: joining and connecting with professional specialized online communities.
 This allows the learner to keep updated with latest trends and technologies in their specialized knowledge areas.
 Moreover, the learner can ask and communicate with experts in case he/she encounters any difficulty.

 - **Teaching**: getting serious, sharing knowledge, and improving soft skills.
 Once the learner knows that he/she has to teach others about what he/she has learned, this definitely makes him/her more serious in his/her learning process.
 Additionally, through this process, the learner can practice and gain non-technical (soft) skills like confidence, communication, presentation, speaking, etc.